anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Acts 17.22-31** continues the series in Acts, and features Paul's speech to the Areopagus.
-Paul speaks of God who 'gives to all mortals life and breath and all things', and concludes by speaking of the resurrection of Jesus.
+Paul speaks of God who 'gives to all mortals life and breath and all things' (Rogation), and concludes by speaking of the resurrection of Jesus.
 * (The alternative first reading, **Genesis 8.20 &ndash; 9.17**, concludes the series on the flood in Genesis.)
-* **Psalm 66.7-18** (EV: 8-20) praises God for his deliverance and for answered prayer.
+* **Psalm 66.7-18** (EV: 8-20) praises God for his deliverance and for answered prayer (Rogation).
 * **1 Peter 3.13-22** continues the series in 1 Peter, and is about suffering after the example of Jesus, who 'was put to death in the flesh, but made alive in the spirit'.
 * **John 14.15-21** continues the series in John's 'farewell discourse' (without a gap).
-Jesus will 'ask the Father' for the gift of 'another Advocate ... the Spirit of truth'.
+Jesus will 'ask the Father' (Rogation) for the gift of 'another Advocate ... the Spirit of truth'.

 Year B